hedronvision/bazel-compile-commands-extractor/ImplementationReadme.md

 ### How clangd uses compile_commands.json

 It's worth knowing that clangd doesn't actually execute the command, but rather swaps in its own command as the first token and then listens to the flags provided.
-(You might also have guessed instead, as I did, that clangd invoked the compiler as a dry-run and listened, but that's wrong.)
+(You might also have guessed instead, as I originally did, that clangd invoked the compiler as a dry-run and listened, but that's wrong.)

 This means that fancy things like specifying environment variables in the command or passing in a wrapper compiler driver that accepts the same flags but does some unnecessary expansion (Bazel...) will break things.
 You need to carefully unwrap Bazel's (unnecessary) compiler driver wrappers to get clangd to pick up on commands.